sveltia/sveltia-cms/README.md

 1. Visit `http://localhost:[port]/admin/index.html` with Chrome or Edge.
 The port number varies by framework.
    - Other Chromium-based browsers may also work.
 In Brave, you need to enable the File System Access API [with a flag](https://github.com/brave/brave-browser/issues/20563#issuecomment-1021567573).
 1. Click “Work with Local Repository” and select the project’s root directory once prompted.
-   - If you get an error saying “not a repository root directory”, make sure you’ve turned the folder into a repository with either CUI ([`git init`](https://github.com/git-guides/git-init)) or GUI, and the hidden `.git` folder exists.
+   - If you get an error saying “not a repository root directory”, make sure you’ve turned the folder into a repository with either a CUI ([`git init`](https://github.com/git-guides/git-init)) or GUI, and the hidden `.git` folder exists.
    - If you’re using Windows Subsystem for Linux (WSL), you may get an error saying “Can’t open this folder because it contains system files.”
 This is due to a limitation in the browser, and you can try some workarounds mentioned in [this issue](https://github.com/coder/code-server/issues/4646) and [this thread](https://github.com/sveltia/sveltia-cms/discussions/101).
 1. Make some changes to your content on Sveltia CMS.
 1. See if the produced changes look good using `git diff` or a GUI like [GitHub Desktop](https://desktop.github.com/).